IDNI/tau-testnet/README.md

 ## Future Work

 *   Implement a fee model.
-*   Reconcile in-memory chain state with the persistent block data to enhance fault tolerance.
 *   More robust error handling and reporting.
 *   Expansion of Tau-validated logic and commands.
 *   Implementation of a simple P2P networking layer for node synchronization.